New derived symmetries of some hyperk\"ahler varieties: Spherical functors

 \newcounter{save} {\value{enumi}} \end{enumerate}

-To date, most authors using spherical functors have been interested in braid group representations.
-In Seidel and Thomas's original paper showed that the twists around the $-2$-curves in the exceptional divisor of the crepant resolution of the $A_n$ surface singularity satisfy the braid relations.
-Khovanov and Thomas \cite{kt} constructed EZ-spherical functors from the cotangent bundles of some partial flag varieties to that of a complete flag variety and showed that the associated twists give a representation of the braid group, which they enrich to a representation of the ``braid cobordism'' 2-category.
+To date, most authors working with spherical functors have been interested in braid group representations.
+Seidel and Thomas's original paper showed that on the minimal resolution of the $A_n$ surface singularity, the twists around the $(-2)$-curves satisfy the braid relations.
+Khovanov and Thomas \cite{kt} constructed EZ-spherical functors from the cotangent bundles of some partial flag varieties to that of a complete flag variety and showed that the associated twists give a representation of the braid group, which they enriched to a representation of the ``braid cobordism'' 2-category.
 Cautis and Kamnitzer \cite{ck1} considered a similar example and enriched the structure in a different direction, getting representations of $\mathfrak{sl}_2$ and of other Lie algebras in later papers.
 Many other authors are also involved, including Rouquier and Anno; for a more complete history see \cite{ck2}.